 - It may take some coaxing to get the child to eat or drink but you must insist. - If there is no noticeable improvement in about 10 to 15 minutes, repeat the treatment.
-When the child's condition improves, he or she should be given solid food.
-This will usually be in the form of the child's next regular meal or snack. - Until the child is fully recovered, he or she should not be left unsupervised.
+When the child's condition improves, they should be given solid food.
+This will usually be in the form of the child's next regular meal or snack. - Until the child is fully recovered, they should not be left unsupervised.
 Once the recovery is complete, the child can resume regular class work.
-If, however, it is decided that the child should be sent home, it is imperative that a responsible person accompany him or her. - Parent(s)/caregiver(s) should be notified of all incidents of hypoglycemia.
+If, however, it is decided that the child should be sent home, it is imperative that a responsible person accompany them. - Parent(s)/caregiver(s) should be notified of all incidents of hypoglycemia.
 Repeated low blood glucose levels are undesirable and unnecessary and should be drawn to the parent(s)/caregiver(s)'s attention so that they can discuss the problem with their doctor. - Do not give food or drink if the child is unconscious.
 Roll the child on his/her side and seek medical assistance immediately.